induane/asinine-website/topics/articles/editorial/article_9.rst

 Many even fear questioning the system that gives them their sense of stability and in doing so suppress another forgotten aspect of human nature:

+.. admonition:: Quote
+   :class: admonition-todo

-    *"For all its material advantages, the sedentary life has left us edgy, unfulfilled.
+   For all its material advantages, the sedentary life has left us edgy, unfulfilled.
 Even after 400 generations in villages and cities, we haven't forgotten.
 The open road still softly calls, like a nearly forgotten song of childhood.
 We invest far-off places with a certain romance.
 This appeal, I suspect, has been meticulously crafted by natural selection as an essential element in our survival.
 Long summers, mild winters, rich harvests, plentiful game—none of them lasts forever.
 It is beyond our powers to predict the future.
 Catastrophic events have a way of sneaking up on us, of catching us unaware.
-Your own life, or your band’s, or even your species' might be owed to a restless few—drawn, by a craving they can hardly articulate or understand, to undiscovered lands and new worlds."*
+Your own life, or your band’s, or even your species' might be owed to a restless few—drawn, by a craving they can hardly articulate or understand, to undiscovered lands and new worlds.

    — Carl Sagan

 You who call yourself a :ref:`liberal` need only cast a wary and uncompromising eye upon yourself to see the conceit inherent in your own mode of being.
 The